 They are excellent with a variety of toppings: peanut butter, Nutella, honey, syrup, butter, jelly, fresh fruit, and/or whipping cream.

 Convenience is always nice for breakfast foods.
 By using a pre-made pancake mix this recipe can be prepped in just a few minutes!
 I will be making banana pancakes regularly from now on.

-- Mix mashed up ripe bananas, syrup, vanilla, water, and pancake mix in a bowl.
+- Mix mashed-up ripe bananas, syrup, vanilla, water, and pancake mix in a bowl.

 - Heat pan or skillet to medium heat or 350 F.

-- Spray non-stick cooking spray onto surface of pan or griddle.
+- Spray non-stick cooking spray onto the surface of the pan or griddle.
 Once the griddle is hot (test by dropping a drop of water on the pan—it should make a hissing sound and evaporate quickly), pour 1/4-1/2 cup of batter onto the pan.

 - Top with one or more of the following: syrup, peanut butter, Nutella, butter, jelly, honey, marshmallow creme, fresh fruit, whipping cream, ice cream, etc.

-Makes 20 4-inch pancakes
+Makes: 20 4-inch pancakes

 Prep.
 5 minutes

-Cook 3 minutes per pancake
+Cook for ~3 minutes per pancake

 Masher or use two forks